shameekbaranwal/devconnector/README.md

 # devconnector

-A full-stack social networking applciation for developers.
-Made using the MERN Stack.
+a full-stack social networking application for developers. made using the MERN Stack.